-Document/Heading Page reference in the relevant document (a) the publicly available annual report in respect of the year ended 31 December 2022 (the "2022 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2022) (which can be obtained here) Introduction - About this report 3 Strategy and performance 4 - 33 Risk Management (including, without limitation, "Environmental, social and governance risk") 50 - 130 Consolidated financial statements (including, without limitation, "Notes to the consolidated financial statements") 133 - 236 Other information and appendices - Independent auditor's report with respect to the consolidated financial statements 258 - 265 (b) the publicly available annual report in respect of the year ended 31 December 2021 (the "2021 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2021) (which can be obtained here) Introduction - About this report 3 Report of the Management Board 4 - 44 Risk Management (including, without limitation, "Environmental, social and governance risk") 45 - 150 Consolidated financial statements (including, without limitation, "Notes to the consolidated financial statements") 174 - 289 Other information and appendices - Independent auditor's report with respect to the consolidated financial statements 312 - 318 (c) the publicly available annual report in respect of the year ended 31 December 2020 (the "2020 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2020) (which can be obtained here) Introduction - our business 4 - 7 Strategy and performance 8 - 29 Risk Management (including, without limitation, "Environmental, social and governance risk") 30 - 133
+Document/Heading Page reference in the relevant document (a) the following parts of the publicly available annual report in respect of the year ended 31 December 2023 (the "2023 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2023) (which can be obtained here) Introduction - About this report 3 Strategy and performance 4 - 22 Risk Management (including, without limitation, "Environmental, social and governance risk") 42 - 116 Consolidated financial statements (including, without limitation, "Notes to the consolidated financial statements") 117 - 217 Other information and appendices - Independent auditor's report with respect to the consolidated financial statements 239 - 246 (b) the following part of the publicly available annual report in respect of the year ended 31 December 2023 (the "2023 Groep Annual Report") (containing the audited consolidated financial statements of the ING Groep N.V. in respect of the year ended 31 December 2023) (which can be obtained here) ESG 40 - 71 (c) the following parts of the publicly available annual report in respect of the year ended 31 December 2022 (the "2022 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2022) (which can be obtained here) Introduction - About this report 3 Strategy and performance 4 - 33 Risk Management (including, without limitation, "Environmental, social and governance risk") 50 - 130 Consolidated financial statements (including, without limitation, "Notes to the consolidated financial statements") 133 - 236 Other information and appendices - Independent auditor's report with respect to the consolidated financial statements 258 - 265 (d) the following parts of the publicly available annual report in respect of the year ended 31 December 2021 (the "2021 Annual Report") (containing the audited consolidated financial statements of the Issuer in respect of the year ended 31 December 2021) (which can be obtained here) Introduction - About this report 3

-Consolidated financial statements (including, without limitation, "Notes to the 154 - 274 consolidated financial statements") Other information and appendices - Independent auditor's report with respect 294 - 300 to the consolidated financial statements
+Report of the Management Board 4 - 44 Risk Management (including, without limitation, "Environmental, social and governance risk") 45 - 150 Consolidated financial statements (including, without limitation, "Notes to the consolidated financial statements") 174 - 289 Other information and appendices - Independent auditor's report with respect to the consolidated financial statements 312 - 318

 Any statement contained in a document which is deemed to be incorporated by reference into this Registration Document shall be deemed to be modified or superseded for the purpose of this Registration Document to the extent that a later statement contained herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
-Those parts of the 2022 Annual Report, 2021 Annual Report and 2020 Annual Report which are not explicitly listed in the table above are not incorporated by reference into this Registration Document as these parts are either not relevant for investors or the relevant information is included elsewhere in this Registration Document.
+Those parts of the 2023 Annual Report, 2022 Annual Report and 2021 Annual Report which are not explicitly listed in the table above are not incorporated by reference into this Registration Document as these parts are either not relevant for investors or the relevant information is included elsewhere in this Registration Document.
 Unless otherwise indicated, any documents themselves incorporated by reference into the documents incorporated by reference into this Registration Document shall not form part of this Registration Document.
 This Registration Document and the documents incorporated by reference herein may contain active hyperlinks or inactive textual addresses to Internet websites operated by ING and third parties.
 Unless otherwise indicated, reference to such websites is made for information purposes only, and information found at such websites is not incorporated by reference into this Registration Document or the documents incorporated by reference herein and shall not form a part of this Registration Document.